gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 ## PARAMETERS

 ### -Path
+Note: For the Azure Information Protection unified labeling client, SharePoint Server paths are not supported.

 Specifies a local path, network path, or SharePoint Server URL to the files for which you want to get the label and protection information.
 Wildcards are not supported.

 For SharePoint paths: SharePoint Server 2019, SharePoint Server 2016, and SharePoint Server 2013 are supported.